 Subprime Lending Approval Criteria

-To qualify for subprime lending the borrower must have sufficient equity in their property.
-Most subprime lenders will not exceed a loan to value ratio of 75%.
+To qualify for subprime lending, the borrower must have sufficient equity in their property.
+Most subprime lenders will not exceed a loan-to-value ratio of 75%.
 Subprime lending is not based on your credit score, therefore even if you have a credit score below 600, which is considered bad credit you can still qualify for a loan.

 Subprime Financing Options